Leisure hiking with variety

 If you look at the seven islands in the Atlantic from a bird’s eye view you might think that the largely barren islands may not have a lot of ‘life’.
 However, if you take a closer look, you will quickly see the hidden beauties of each of the islands for yourself.
 From Tenerife, the largest of the Canary Islands, via Lanzarote, El Hierro, Fuerteventura, Gran Canaria, La Gomera to La Palma – the islands promise a Mediterranean climate and nature in abundance.
-Excellent prospects for a perfect hiking trip!
+Excellent prospects for a perfect hiking tour.

-Tenerife
+Walking Paradise Tenerife

 Lanzarote